Skip to content

 To call the Fresh Jots REST API — or use the `freshjots` CLI, or any script that appends to your notes — you need a personal token.

-Every Fresh Jots token starts with `mn_` followed by ~40 characters of random alphanumerics, e.g. `mn_kx7Pq3v…`.
+Every Fresh Jots token starts with mn_ followed by 43 characters from the URL-safe base64 alphabet — A–Z, a–z, 0–9, plus - and _, e.g. mn_kx7Pq3v….
 Treat it like a password: don't commit it, don't paste it into chat or screenshots, don't share it across teammates (each person gets their own).

-2. At the onboarding screen, pick **Software development** (the "Code" mode).
+2. At the onboarding screen, pick **Plain notes** (the "Code" mode).

-Free and Personal tiers receive a **14-day trial token** on the first Code-mode pick — full Pro-tier API access, no card.
-After 14 days the trial token sweeps itself.
+Any new account gets a 14-day trial token the first time it picks Code mode — at onboarding, or later from the Settings page — with full Pro-tier API access, no card.
+The plaintext is shown once on screen and emailed.
+After 14 days the trial token is automatically removed.
 To keep API access past day 14, upgrade to Pro.

 Pro and Team accounts can mint additional tokens at any time.
-They even have api errors page, where potential problems with API use are recorded one after an other, so that the causes can be fixed.
+Any account with API activity also has an api errors page, where problems with API use are recorded one after another so the causes can be fixed..

 Existing accounts, or to manage your tokens